so5/abc4/README.md

 ```

 ## important notice
-ABCCCC is alpha status. almost all functions are not implemented yet.
+ABC4 is alpha status. almost all functions are not implemented yet.

 ## supported providers
 - aws (planned)